guillermooo/sublime-undocs/source/reference/build_systems.rst

     this option has no effect.

 ``path``
     Optional.

-This string will replace
-    the current process' :const:`PATH`
+    :const:`PATH` used
-    before calling ``cmd``.
+    by the ``cmd`` subprocess.

     Use this option
     to add directories to :const:`PATH`
     without having to modify
     your system's settings.

+    Environmental variables
+    will be expandend.

 ``syntax``
     Optional.

     If provided,
-    it will be used to format
+    it will be used to colorize
     the build system's output.